docteurklein/compose-ci/README.md

  - [notify](https://developer.github.com/v3/repos/statuses/) github of the build status
  - download and extract the corresponding tarball, then `cd` inside it
  - export some environment variables (`$COMPOSE_PROJECT_NAME`, `$commit`, `$short_commit`, …)
- - execute whatever `$HOOK` command you configured
+ - execute the `$HOOK` command inside a separate container
  - send a mail containing the `$HOOK` command output
- - cleanup running containers, networks and logs afterwards
+ - cleanup running containers and networks afterwards

 ## Why ?